gjlondon/definitive_guide_to_django_deployment/README.md

 [Aqiliq on deploying Django on Docker](http://agiliq.com/blog/2013/06/deploying-django-using-docker/)

 [How to use Knife-Solo and Knife-Solo_data_bags](http://distinctplace.com/infrastructure/2013/08/04/secure-data-bag-items-with-chef-solo/)

 ##Notes
+[1]<a href id="note_algo"></a> And Python has existing libraries that implement nearly any algorithm better than I could anyway.

-[1]<a href id="note_1"></a> (But *you* should really consider writing a guide to deploying Django using Docker so I can link to it.)
+[1]<a href id="note_docker" (But *you* should really consider writing a guide to deploying Django using Docker so I can link to it.)

 [2]<a href id="note_2"></a>For development I enjoy [VirtualenvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) which makes switching between venv's easy.
 But it installs venvs by default in a ~/Envs home directory and for deployment we want to keep as much as possible inside of one main project directory (to make everything easy to find.)

-[7]<a href id="note_2"></a>Yes, there are other configuration automation tools.
+[7]<a href id="note_3"></a>Yes, there are other configuration automation tools.
 Puppet is widely used, but I find it slightly more confuing and it seems less popular in the Django community.
 There is a tool called [Salt that's even in Python](http://saltstack.com/community.html)).
 But Salt seems substantially less mature than Chef at this point.

 [3]<a href id="cred_1"></a> Hat tip to Martha Kelly for [her post on using Fabric/Boto to deploy EC2](http://marthakelly.github.io/blog/2012/08/09/creating-an-ec2-instance-with-fabric-slash-boto/)